minio/operator/docs/cert-manager.md

 ## Console service

-The console service is the well known UI provided by Operator, it looks like the image below:
+The console service is the well-known UI provided by Operator, it looks like the image below:

 ![console-dashboard.png](images%2Fconsole-dashboard.png)